Illinois Social Work Licensing Requirements

 The next step in earning an LSW license is to submit the application with a fee of $50.
 With the application, you must send proof of successful completion of either an MSW program or a BSW program plus the three years of professional experience.

 In Illinois, social workers must first apply for licensing and then sit for the required examination.
-Applicants for the LSW must pass the master’s level ASWB examination.
-You may take the master’s level ASWB exam, even if you have not obtained a master’s degree, as long as you have completed a bachelor’s degree in social work and obtained the required three years of supervised work experience.
+Applicants for the LSW must pass the ASWB Master’s examination.
+You may take this exam even if you have not obtained a master’s degree, as long as you have completed a bachelor’s degree in social work and obtained the required three years of supervised work experience.
 The fee to take the exam is $230 and scores are sent directly to the IDFPR.
-You cannot take the examination until you have completed a degree program in social work.
+You cannot take the examination until you have completed a degree program in social work and the IDFPR has given you permission to register for the exam.

-4. Recieve your LSW license from the Department.
+4. Receive your LSW license from the IDFPR.

 Licensed Clinical Social Worker (LCSW)

 A licensed clinical social worker in Illinois is allowed to provide unsupervised clinical services.
-To earn licensing as an LCSW, an MSW degree is required, but you may also have earned a doctoral degree in social work.
-LCSW candidates must also pass the ASWB clinical examination and submit proof of a degree, clinical experience, and passing examination scores along with a $50 application fee to the IDFPR.
-The required clinical experience must meet the following guidelines:
+To earn a license as an LCSW, an MSW degree is required, but you may also have earned a doctoral degree in social work.
+To obtain an LCSW license, you must complete the following steps:

 Social Work License Reciprocity in Illinois